Aurélie Froment

 Aurélie Froment (born 7 August 1987) is a French boxer and kickboxer.
 She is the current ISKA world super-featherweight freestyle and world lightweight K-1 champion.

-She is the former ISKA European super-featherweight freestyle champion, and four time FFKMDA kickboxing champion.
+She is the former ISKA European super-featherweight freestyle champion, and four-time FFKMDA kickboxing champion.

 Martial arts career

 Kickboxing career

-At La Nuit des Défis III fought Laëtitia Madjene.
+At La Nuit des Défis III, she fought Laëtitia Madjene.
 Froment ended up losing a unanimous decision.

 During the Kick's Night 2018 event, Froment fought Irene Martins for the ISKA freestyle super-featherweight title.
 She won the fight and title by a fifth-round knockout.

 Fighting during Kunlun Fight 74, she faced the Kunlun tournament winner Wang Kehan.
 She would lose the fight after three rounds, through a unanimous decision.

 Boxing career

 Aurélie Froment made her boxing debut on 16 March 2019.
 In her first professional boxing bout Froment faced the Serbian journeyman Ksenija Medic.
 After four rounds Froment emerged the clear winner with all scorecards reading 40–36.

 Her next fight came a month later, when she fought Helena Claveau.
 Froment failed to win the fight, with the judges scoring the fight a draw (38–38, 38–38, 38–38).

 Following this draw, Froment was scheduled to fight another journeyman, the Bosnian native Anja Jankovic.
 She scored the first KO win of her career, stopping Jankovic by TKO in the third round.

 Four months after their first fight, Froment and Ksenija Medic fought a rematch.
 Medic once again lost a unanimous decision, although she managed to win a round this time (39–37).